jliberma/ocata-gpu/README.md

 - [Deploying TripleO artifacts](http://hardysteven.blogspot.com/2016/08/tripleo-deploy-artifacts-and-puppet.html)

-## Update puppet-nova to ocata stable
+## Update puppet-nova to stable Ocata

 At the time of writing, we need to update puppet-nova to the latest version on the stable Ocata branch in order to consume the following fixes: